 "On scrutiny of these posts it is observed that many of these social media users are our employees," said the letter, adding that some posts had made disparaging comments about the bank, its management and policies.

-A similar memo warning employees against social media posts has also been issued by other state-owned including Punjab National Bank, a communication seen by Reuters said.
+A similar memo warning employees against social media posts has also been issued by other state-owned banks including Punjab National Bank, a communication seen by Reuters said.

 Emails sent to both banks seeking comment remained unanswered.

-Asked about the memos, a spokesman for the Ministry said the Department of Financial Services, which oversees state-owned banks, had not issued any gag orders and was "always looking for honest feedback to improve the customer services".
+Asked about the memos, a spokesman for the Finance Ministry said the Department of Financial Services, which oversees state-owned banks, had not issued any gag orders and was "always looking for honest feedback to improve the customer services".

 THREAT OF ARREST

-Bankers say they are now also being harassed by police for failing to ensure the social distancing required to help curb the spread of
+Bankers say they are now also being harassed by police for failing to ensure the social distancing required to help curb the spread of coronavirus.

 "Instead of helping us the police are threatening to arrest us," said one bank official, who asked not to be named due to the restrictions imposed by the state-owned bank where he works.